-The newest episode of our podcast, ‘Mindful U at Naropa University,’ is out on iTunes, Spotify, Stitcher and Fireside now!
+The newest episode of our podcast, ‘Mindful U at Naropa University,’ is out on iTunes, Spotify, and Stitcher now!
 We are happy to announce this week’s episode features CA Conrad, poet, author, and Jack Kerouac School Summer Writing Program faculty.

 “Think about eco-poetics as not just a focus on degraded soil, air, and water, but vibrational absence.
 When a species leaves the planet, they take everything with them.
 Their heartbeat, their flutter, their footfalls, their hooves.
 In the past 50 years, the planet has seen a 60% loss of all the wildlife.
 We’ve recently found out that we’ve lost 50% of the coral reefs in that time.
 Europe has lost 75% of its flying insects.
 I immediately started making rituals to create a place of extreme present.
 That’s the purpose of what I do.
 And, when I am doing these rituals — translate into all art forms.